Baltimore: Intercity rail

-Baltimore is a top destination for Amtrak along the Northeast Corridor.
-Baltimore's Penn Station is one of the busiest in the country.
-As of 2014, Penn Station was ranked the seventh-busiest rail station in the United States by number of passengers served each year.
-The building sits on a raised "island" of sorts between two open trenches, one for the Jones Falls Expressway and the other for the tracks of the Northeast Corridor (NEC).
-The NEC approaches from the south through the two-track, 7660 ft Baltimore and Potomac Tunnel, which opened in 1873 and whose 30 mph limit, sharp curves, and steep grades make it one of the NEC's worst bottlenecks.
-The NEC's northern approach is the 1873 Union Tunnel, which has one single-track bore and one double-track bore.
+Baltimore is a top destination for Amtrak along the Northeast Corridor, and its Penn Station is one of the busiest in the country—ranked the seventh-busiest U.S. rail station as of 2014.
+The corridor approaches from the south through the 1873 Baltimore and Potomac Tunnel, whose 30 mph limit, sharp curves, and steep grades make it one of the NEC's worst bottlenecks, and from the north through the 1873 Union Tunnel.

-Just outside the city, Baltimore/Washington International (BWI) Thurgood Marshall Airport Rail Station is another stop.
-Amtrak's Acela Express, Palmetto, Carolinian, Silver Star, Silver Meteor, Vermonter, Crescent, and Northeast Regional trains are the scheduled passenger train services that stop in the city.
-MARC commuter rail service connects the city's two main intercity rail stations, Camden Station and Penn Station, with Washington, D.C.'s Union Station as well as stops in between.
-The MARC consists of 3 lines; the Brunswick, Camden and Penn.
-On December 7, 2013, the Penn Line began weekend service.
+Just outside the city, BWI Thurgood Marshall Airport Rail Station is another stop.
+Scheduled Amtrak services include the Acela Express, Northeast Regional, and several long-distance trains such as the Silver Star, Silver Meteor, Crescent, and Vermonter.
+MARC commuter rail (the Brunswick, Camden, and Penn lines) connects Camden Station and Penn Station with Washington, D.C.'s Union Station and stops in between; the Penn Line added weekend service in 2013.